Dixon-Conover and the Saint Francis (PA) Red Flash take on conference foe Mount St. Mary’s | Federal News Network

 Emmitsburg, Maryland; Saturday, 5 p.m.
 EST

-BOTTOM LINE: NEC foes Mount St. Mary’s and Saint Francis (PA) square off on Saturday.
+BOTTOM LINE: Jalen Benjamin and the Mount St. Mary’s Mountaineers host Ramiir Dixon-Conover and the Saint Francis (PA) Red Flash in NEC action Saturday.

-The Mountaineers have gone 5-4 at home.
-Mount St. Mary’s is 3-2 when it has fewer turnovers than its opponents and averages 12.5 turnovers per game.
+The Mountaineers are 5-4 in home games.
+Mount St. Mary’s ranks third in the NEC at limiting opponent scoring, giving up 62.0 points while holding opponents to 44.1% shooting.

-The Red Flash are 3-6 against NEC opponents.
-Saint Francis (PA) is 2-8 against opponents with a winning record.
+The Red Flash are 3-6 in NEC play.
+Saint Francis (PA) is 1-2 in games decided by 3 points or fewer.

 The Mountaineers and Red Flash match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Jalen Benjamin is averaging 12.9 points and 4.3 assists for the Mountaineers.
-Mezie Offurum is averaging 12.6 points and 5.1 rebounds over the last 10 games for Mount St. Mary’s.
+TOP PERFORMERS: Benjamin is scoring 12.9 points per game and averaging 2.4 rebounds for the Mountaineers.
+Josh Reaves is averaging 2.0 made 3-pointers over the last 10 games for Mount St. Mary’s.

 LAST 10 GAMES: Mountaineers: 6-4, averaging 69.6 points, 32.4 rebounds, 15.6 assists, 5.5 steals and 4.9 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 64.3 points per game.